 First, ensure that your radish chips have fully cooled before packaging them up.
 If they are warm, they will continue to put off moisture, which could spoil the batch if sealed up in a container.

 Next, make sure to store your dried produce in an airtight container that is placed in a cool, dark location.
 High temperatures and light exposure can make your dried radishes spoil quickly.
-I know it’s tempting to keep your pretty jars of dehydrated goods on display, but don’t do it!
+I know itโs tempting to keep your pretty jars of dehydrated goods on display, but donโt do it!

-The Homesteading RD's Product Picks
+The Homesteading RD's Product Picks | |

+The perfect size for your dehydrated goods and see-through glass makes it easy to identify what's in there.
 Made in America soda-lime glass, USDA approved and toxin-free ensuring food grade quality.
-Heat-tempered durability for water bath canning, microwave and dishwasher safe; clear glass jars for easy visibility; wide mouth canning jars for easy filling and washing.
+Heat-tempered durability for water bath canning, microwave and dishwasher safe; clear glass jars for easy visibility; wide mouth canning jars for easy filling and washing. |

 How to Use Dried Radishes